Multimodal Machine Learning in Image-Based and Clinical Biomedicine: Survey and Prospects: Multimodal Learning in Medical Applications

 \subsection{Representation}

-The topic of representation in machine learning typically entails the challenge of representing a complex entity such as an image or 1-D signal into a vectorized representation.
-Prior to the rise of deep learning, features were engineered in images using techniques such as the aforementioned SIFT transforms or else through methods such as edge detection.
+Representation in machine learning typically entails the challenge of transferring contextual knowledge of a complex entity such as an image or sound to a mathematically-interpretable or machine-readable format such as a vector or a matrix.
+Prior to the rise of deep learning, features were engineered in images using techniques such as the aforementioned Scale-Invariant Feature Transform (SIFT) transforms or through methods such as edge detection.
 Features in audio or other waveform signals such as ECG could be extracted utilizing wavelets or Fourier transform to isolate latent properties of signals and then quantitative values could be derived from morphological patterns in the extracted signal.
-Multimodal representation challenges venture a step further, consisting of the ability to translate similarities and differences from one modality’s vectorized representation to another modality’s vectorized representation.
-For example, when representing both medical text and CT images, if the vector representations for “skull” and “brain” in medical \textit{text} are closer than those for “skull” and “pancreas”, then in a good CT representation, such vector representations of these structures in the \textit{image} should hold a similar relationship.
-“Good” representations in multimodal settings have been outlined in Bengio et al \cite{bengio2013} and extended by Srivastava and Salakhutdinov \cite{JMLR:v15:srivastava14b}.
+Multimodal representation challenges venture a step further, consisting of the ability to translate similarities and differences from one modality’s representation to another modality’s representation.
+For example, when representing both medical text and CT images, if the vector representations for “skull” and “brain” in medical \textit{text} are closer than those for “skull” and “pancreas”, then in a good CT representation, such relationships between vector representations of these structures in the \textit{image} should remain preserved.
+The derivation of “good” representations in multimodal settings have been outlined in Bengio et al \cite{bengio2013} and extended by Srivastava and Salakhutdinov \cite{JMLR:v15:srivastava14b}.

 It is crucial to acknowledge that representation becomes notably challenging when dealing with more abstract concepts.
 In a unimodal context, consider the task of crafting representations from an image.
-Beyond pixel intensities, these representations must encapsulate contextual information.
-For instance, a representation of a white dog in a forest and a black dog running poolside should exhibit greater proximity to each other than to a representation of a white cat seated on grass.
-A simplistic model may fail to encode context adequately, discerning insufficient distinctions between a white foreground and green background to represent nuanced concepts such as animal species.
-Achieving such subtleties in representations, particularly in abstract contexts, poses increased difficulty compared to quantifying similarities and differences data such as laboratory blood test results.
+Beyond pixel intensities, these representations must encapsulate contextual and semantically-proximate information from the image.
+A simplistic model may fail to encode context adequately, discerning insufficient distinctions between a foreground and background to represent nuanced visual-semantic concepts.
+Achieving such subtleties in representations, particularly in abstract contexts, poses increased challenges compared to quantifying similarities and differences in less-nuanced data such as cell counts or gene expression.